SOLANA-DEVNET

 Claim a funded asset

-If the selected revenue pool account is funded, the wallet can claim the supported asset into its recipient token account.
+If the selected distribution pool account is funded, the wallet can claim the supported asset into its recipient token account.

 Key takeaway

-Payment, share ownership, staking, and funded distribution assets are related, but they are not the same thing.
+Payment, unit ownership, staking, and funded distribution assets are related, but they are not the same thing.
 The protocol keeps them on separate visible paths so participants can verify state before acting.

 Key distinctions

-The protocol deliberately separates payment, share position, stake state, and funded claim assets so each part of the lifecycle can be inspected independently.
+The protocol deliberately separates payment, unit position, stake state, and funded claim assets so each part of the lifecycle can be inspected independently.

 Payment is separate from share position

-Payment assets route by phase (Sale Vault before Ponzi Time, Revenue Pool during Ponzi Time), while shares are issued as the position unit and buy flow can recycle to shareholder claims.
+Payment assets route by phase (Sale Vault before the Pool Routing Phase, Distribution Pool during that phase), while SHARE is issued as the position unit and buy flow can become visible for participant claims.

-Wallet-held shares must move through staking before they participate in distributions.
+Wallet-held units must move through staking before they participate in distributions.

 Funding is separate from entitlement

-Distribution assets must be funded before staked shareholders can claim them.
+Distribution assets must be funded before staked participants can claim them.

 Multi-asset note